andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 Perplexity can be good for automatically measuring plausibility, but it is not always useful for certain applications like narrative generation.
 This is because readers typically want to see a certain level of familiarity mixed with some novelty and surprising.
 Perplexity assigns higher scores to outputs that are more predictable.
 As a result, this might decent measure when determining if a sequence of words is grammatically okay or "sounds" good, but not if we use it to evaluate the events in a story where it is desirable to have unexpected events happen.

 ### BLEU Score
 The Bilingual Evaluation Understudy (BLEU) score [Papineni, et al. 2002] was originally designed as a means of evaluating machine translation systems by determining how well two sentences in different languages matched by using an n-gram comparison between the two.
 However, this metric can be adapted for use in evaluating generated language.
-Rather than evaluating two sentence across language, a machine generated sentence is evaluated based on its similarity to the ground truth reference sentence written by a human.
-In this way, higher BLEU score indicates that the machine generated sentence is more likely to have the same features as a sentence produced by a human.
+Rather than evaluating two sentences across languages, a machine generated sentence is evaluated based on its similarity to the ground truth reference sentence written by a human.
+In this way, a higher BLEU score indicates that the machine generated sentence is more likely to have the same features as a sentence produced by a human.

 ### Human Evaluation
 Automated metrics are a nice initial means for testing a model, but seeing as humans are already (ideally) masters of language, the ultimate test is putting it in front of people and letting them evaluate it.
 These types of evaluations are typically done less frequently due to the associated monetary costs, but they are critical for determining the believability and quality of the generated language.